Compute Only Once: UG-Separation for Efficient Large Recommendation Models: Conclusion

 \section{Conclusion}

 This paper addresses a key efficiency bottleneck in recommender models with large parameters, where user–group feature entanglement prevents reuse of user-side computation and leads to high inference cost.
-We propose User–Group Separation (UG-Sep), a general framework that enables user-side computation reuse in dense interaction architectures.
-UG-Sep introduces a masking and reusable PertokenAFFN mechanism to disentangle user–group information flows, an information compensation strategy to preserve model expressiveness, and W8A16 quantization to alleviate memory bottlenecks exposed after reducing user-side FLOPs.
-Extensive offline evaluations and large-scale online A/B tests demonstrate that UG-Sep achieves significant inference acceleration while maintaining stable accuracy and online metrics.
-In a production deployment within Douyin’s recommendation system, UG-Sep reduces inference latency by up to 20\% without adverse impact on user behavior.
+We propose User–Group Separation (UG-Sep), a general framework that enables user-side computation reusable in large-scale TokenMixer architectures.
+UG-Sep introduces a separation and reusable PertokenFFN mechanism to disentangle user–group information flows, an information compensation strategy to preserve model expressiveness, and W8A16 quantization to alleviate memory bottlenecks exposed after reducing user-side FLOPs.
+Extensive offline evaluations and large-scale online A/B tests on multiple production systems at ByteDance demonstrate that UG-Sep achieves significant inference acceleration while maintaining stable accuracy and online metrics.
 Overall, UG-Sep provides a practical and effective solution for scaling dense recommender models in real-world industrial settings.